Advocating for Change: Uprising & Flesh and Blood So Cheap

 Key Questions

-• How and why does being in Jane’s home (and neighborhood) impact Yetta?
-Provide at least two pieces of evidence that support your answer.
+• How do Jane and her father's perspectives of the strikers differ?
+How does Haddix develop this difference in perspective?
+Provide at least two pieces of evidence to support your answer.

 Exit Ticket